 What’s more concerning is that this condition happens quite frequently.

-Collagen peptides help your body naturally increase the integrity of these tight junctions and PROTECTS and HEALS the process.
+Collagen peptides help your body naturally increase the integrity of these tight junctions.

 If you have any of the symptoms listed above then you should consider using collagen peptides to help.